Azure-Samples/service-fabric-cluster-templates/Reverse-Proxy-Sample/README.md

 2. Template parameters for the above template - 5-VM-1-NodeTypes-SecureRP_Step3.parameters.JSON

 ## Rolling over Reverse Proxy certificate.
-Once you have a cluster with Reverse Proxy configured (HTTPS, using the above steps), now we will discuss how to rollover the Reverse Proxy certificate.
+Once you have a cluster with Reverse Proxy configured (HTTPS, using the above steps), we can discuss how to rollover the Reverse Proxy certificate.
 Rolling over the Reverse Proxy certificate involves issuing two upgrades:

 ### Step1: Provision a second certificate for Reverse Proxy using ARM Powershell.